MikeyJ-Eng/eleventy-base-blog/content/blog/firstpost.md

 </script>

 <br><br>---------------------------------------------------------------
-Task: Intro to JS functions
+<br>Task: Intro to JS functions
-<br>a) Create a variable called "temperature" to hold Celsius values.
+<br>a) Create a variable called "temperature" to hold \degree Celsius values.
 <br>Write some code that informs the user:
 <br>  If it's less than 10 degrees, "Wear a coat".
 <br>  If it's less than 5 degrees, "Wear a coat and a hat".
 <br>  If it's less than 0 degrees, "Stay inside".
-<br>  Otherwise, "Just pants and vest is fine".<br>
+<br>  Otherwise, "Just pants and vest is fine".
 <br>b) Add a logical operator.